Curriculum Committee Disciplinary Courses and Programs

 Important to Note

-Attention to all details of the proposal process, including communication with your colleagues, department, chair, and CC, can streamline the approval process.
+Attention to all details of the proposal process, including communication with your colleagues, program, school leadership, and CC, can streamline the approval process.
+Use the current course catalog, found here, to determine dependencies for help with communication with programs and school leadership.